s15048683906/AI-for-Medical-Diagnosis/README.md

-# AI for Medical Diagnosis on Coursera
+# AI for Medical Diagnosis on Coursera (copy from )

 Master Deep Learning, and Break into AI